Back to blog

-The Dept. of Know Live!: Ellen Körbes on how security should approach the developer experience
+Dept. of Know Live: Ellen Körbes on developer experience. | Fastly

 It’s no secret that the relationship between security and development is often fraught with friction.
 Developers face pressure to ship code quickly, and it can be frustrating when a security requirement stops a project in its tracks.
 And like Omar discussed in the third installment of The Dept. of Know Live!, security teams often implement new programs without considering how it will impact the development process.